Unity-Technologies/UnityRenderStreaming/Packages/com.unity.template.renderstreaming/Documentation~/en/https.md

     ![Add/Remove Snap-in...](../images/https_step3_10.png)

-11. Select `Place all certificates in the following store` and ensure that `Trusted Root Certification Authorities` is the vale in the `Certificate store:` field, and then select `Next`.
+11. Select `Place all certificates in the following store` and ensure that `Trusted Root Certification Authorities` is the value in the `Certificate store:` field, and then select `Next`.

     ![Add/Remove Snap-in...](../images/https_step3_11.png)